louisletoumelin/wind_downscaling_cnn/README.md

 │   ├── Type_of_training                  <- Different ways to categorize data and then launch training
 │   └── Utils                             <- Utility functions
 │
-├── WindNinja_learning                    <- Launch WindNinja simulation with python
+├── WindNinja_learning                    <- Launch WindNinja simulation with python (ongoing project) │
-│
 ├── .gitignore                            <- Files ignored during git version control │
 ├── __init__.py                           <- To create a module
 │
-└──  cnn4.yml                             <- Description of the python environment to use.
-This file has to be updated.
+├── model                                 <- Tensorflow model
+│
+└──  devine_cnn.yml                       <- An example of working conda environment for this project
 ```